juanitacosmica/JC-election-analysis/README.md

-# jc-election-analysis
+# JC-election-analysis
 Module 3, intro to Python!

 # Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.